vcgarnica/MSE_FindR/README.md

 `MSE FINDR` CAN ONLY compute $\hat\sigma^2$ for scenarios **1, 2, and 3** .
 For scenario 5, $\hat\sigma^2$ consists of a weighted average between $\hat\sigma^2_A$ (main-plot error) and $\hat\sigma^2_B$ (sub-plot error), which is considerably more complex to obtain.
 We do not cover technical details of scenarios 4 and 5, however, we urge users to be aware whether $\hat\sigma^2$ is being obtained from comparisons in main or sub-plot because mispecifications can result in severely wrong $\hat\sigma^2$ calculations.
 A good resource to understand more of these designs can be found [here](https://psfaculty.plantsciences.ucdavis.edu/agr205/Lectures/2011_Lectures/L12a_SplitPlot.pdf).

+> **Note:** The Estimator module includes a dynamic Instructions panel that displays a prominent warning when split-plot designs are selected, reminding users that main-plot and sub-plot assignments are not interchangeable and that misspecification will result in incorrect MSE estimates.

 As mentioned before, collating trial data into the CSV input file for split-plot designs is identical to that of two-way factorial designs.
 However, users must be mindful of whether the main effect comparisons or source of variation was assigned to factor `A` (main-plot) or `B` (sub-plot) units.
 When `A × B` interaction **is significant**, only one scenario for $\hat\sigma^2$ extraction can be performed.

 Downloadable example files to assist with the collation process can be found in the `MSE FINDR` app.
 Again, for additional information on estimating for split-plot designs, check [this](https://psfaculty.plantsciences.ucdavis.edu/agr205/Lectures/2011_Lectures/L12a_SplitPlot.pdf).